happymongoose/iap_badger/README.md

 			--This function is called when a purchase is complete. onPurchase=function() iap.setInventoryValue("unlock", true) end,

-			--This function is called when a refund is made onRefund=function() iap.removeFromInventory("unlock", true) end,
+			--The function is called when a refund is made onRefund=function() iap.removeFromInventory("unlock", true) end,

 		}
+	},
 	},

 	--Information about how to handle the inventory item